 Companies which sponsor stealth advertisers do so because it works.
 If the mantra in real estate is ‘Location!
 Location!
 Location!, the mantra in advertising is ‘Exposure!
 Exposure!
 Exposure!”
 Saturation exposure keeps that logo and brand name in the back of your mind, that is their aim.
 Any company that goes to this much effort to fund a video production crew and quality musician to continually produce stealth ads has a lot of extra money on hand.
 Which should make you question the quality of their products.
 “Efficient” is not the same as “quality”.

 Several years ago I blocked a business that repeatedly posted what I considered to be advertising in Cajon Forum.
 I recently went back and unblocked them just to see if it was effective.
 Wow, when viewing the group with the included offender it was almost unusable.
 I quickly re-blocked them.

-Note that this post assumes you are not ‘Friends’ with the offender.
+Note that the above blocking instructions assumes you are not ‘Friends’ with the offender.
 If you are Friends your menu options may not be exactly as described above.
 And if you are Friends then Blocking will un-Friend you.
 Life is full of choices.

-We all get scammed by a stunning photo or a cool sounding name.
+We all get scammed by a stunning photo or a cool sounding name or a smiling friendly player.
 It is easy to get hoodwinked into liking and friending someone/some page then finding that over time they are really just advertising, promoting themselves or collecting ‘likes’ without providing meaningful content.

 It’s your social media experience, control it, or control it not.
 The choice is yours.
-I hope this post helps you maximize your FB experience.
+I hope this post helps you maximize your Facebook experience.